Prag8855/aab/content/guides/german-health-insurance.md

 **[How to choose liability insurance ➞](/guides/haftpflichtversicherung)**

-### Get travel insurance
+### Get travel health insurance

-Travel insurance covers medical emergencies when you travel to other countries.
-It usually costs less than 20€ per year.[^78]
+Travel health insurance covers medical emergencies when you visit other countries.
+It usually costs around 20€ per year.[^78]

-Your private health insurance usually includes travel insurance, but you should get separate travel insurance anyway.
-If you see a doctor abroad, you don't lose your no-claims bonus.[^20]
+Your [private health insurance](/glossary/private%20Krankenversicherung) usually includes travel insurance, but you should get separate travel insurance anyway.
+If you see a doctor abroad, there is no deductible, and you don't lose your no-claims bonus.[^20]

 Public health insurance rarely includes travel insurance.

-You can get travel insurance from [Envivas](https://www.envivas.de/en/insurance/travelling-abroad) or Allianz.
+You can get travel insurance from [Envivas](https://www.envivas.de/en/insurance/travelling-abroad) or [Allianz](https://www.allianzdirect.de/reiseversicherung/).
 I have used both, and they worked when I needed them.
 Envivas paid for helicopter transport and a hospital stay when my friend got sick in the mountains.
+Some banks like [N26](/out/n26-metal) include travel insurance with their premium account.

 ### Other kinds of insurance